-Xenophon Anthony was born in 1931, making him 38 years old in 1969, around the correct age range as testified by Officer Donald Fouke.
+Xenophon Anthony was born in 1931, making him 38 years old in 1969, around the correct age range as testified by the three teenagers and Officer Donald Fouke.
 He was married to Valerie Ann Moore in 1956 in Los Angeles, California.
 They lived in San Marino, California for ten years, before relocating to San Francisco around 1966.
 San Marino is situated 50 miles from Riverside.
-David Oranchak of Zodiackillerciphers.com unearthed that Ancestry.com had a college yearbook entry for his wife, listing her residence in Riverside, CA. Could there be a link to Riverside.
-Xenophon Anthony would have been 25 years of age in 1966, just around the time of the move.
-But one must stress, that these and the following are simple observations and certainly do not make Anthony the Zodiac Killer, only a subject that was investigated.
+David Oranchak of Zodiackillerciphers.com unearthed that Ancestry.com had a college yearbook entry for his wife, listing her residence in Riverside, CA. Could there be a link to Riverside?
+Xenophon Anthony would have been 25 years of age in 1966, at about the time of the move.
+But one must stress that these and the following are simple observations and certainly do not make Anthony the Zodiac Killer, only a subject that was investigated.

 From Wikipedia: 'The first performance given by San Francisco Opera was La bohème, with Queena Mario and Giovanni Martinelli, on 26 September 1923, in the city's Civic Auditorium and conducted by Merola, whose involvement in opera in the San Francisco Bay Area had been ongoing since his first visit in 1906.
 By the fall of 1921 he was planning his first season, which was presented at Stanford University's football stadium on 3 June 1922 with a star-studded group of singers, including Giovanni Martinelli in Pagliacci, followed by Carmen and Faust.